csankhala/Mutual-Fund-Search/README.md

 # MF Search Engine
-This project is created to learn Angular
+This project is created to learn Angular.

 # Deployed on
 https://mf-search.herokuapp.com